-This is probably one of the most common searched question about nurse practitioners.
+If you are wondering how much is a nurse practitioner salary, there are five factors that can affect how much the pay could be.
 When I graduated college as a new grad nurse, I was very happy with my pay.
-This is coming from somebody who worked minimum wage while attending a university.
+This is coming from somebody who worked minimum wage while attending a university and at that time I was only getting paid $8/ hour.

 When I applied to a Nurse Practitioner Program, I honestly only wanted a better work environment, to advance my nursing career and just have a better job satisfaction in this field.